Ray Hunt (horse trainer)

 Ray Hunt (August 31, 1929 – March 12, 2009) was an American horse trainer and clinician of significant influence in the natural horsemanship field.
 He had chronic obstructive pulmonary disease.

 Natural horsemanship

 Hunt is widely regarded as one of the original proponents of what became known as natural horsemanship.
-His views about horse-human relations were embraced by inspirational writers about human relations.
-Lance Secretan wrote that "We may respect a leader, but the ones we love are servant-leaders."
-In the beginning, Hunt said,"I was working in the mind of a lot of people who didnt want to believe the horse had a mind.
+His views on horse-human relations were embraced by inspirational writers on human relations.
+Lance Secretan wrote, "We may respect a leader, but the ones we love are servant-leaders."
+In the beginning, Hunt said, "I was working in the mind of a lot of people who didn't want to believe the horse had a mind.
 Get a bigger bit.
 Get a bigger stick.
 That was their approach."